-Murphy, the 2018 Big Sky Coach of the Year, has recorded a school record 186 victories at NAU and is one of two coaches in program history with at least 100 wins.
-Entering the 2024 season, Murphy owns a 186-125 record in Flagstaff and is also the program's all-time leader in win percentage (.598).
-His .598 winning percentage also ranks seventh in Big Sky Conference history and is first among active coaches.
-In addition, the 'Jacks have also been nearly unbeatable at home since Murphy took over, compiling a 92-35 record at the Rolle Activity Center, including a 26-1 stretch from 2015-16.
+Murphy, the 2018 and 2025 Big Sky Coach of the Year, has recorded a school record 223 victories at NAU.
+Entering the 2026 season, Murphy owns a 223-146 record in Flagstaff and is also the program's all-time leader in win percentage (.604).
+In addition, the 'Jacks have also been nearly unbeatable at home since Murphy took over, compiling a 111-38 record at the Rolle Activity Center, including a 26-1 stretch from 2015-16.

-Murphy has coached two Big Sky Most Valuable Players (Janae Vander Ploeg, 2015; Kaylie Jorgenson, 2018).
-Vander Ploeg (AVCA) and Jorgenson (VolleyballMag.com) also garnered All-American recognition in their MVP seasons.
+Murphy coached one of the conference's most decorated groups in 2025 as Hanah Stoddard was named the Big Sky Conference Most Valuable Player after leading the Lumberjacks to the regular-season title.
+Stoddard, Gigi Greenlee and Sophia Wadsworth all earned All-Big Sky First Team honors, giving NAU three First Team selections.
+Stoddard also garnered AVCA Pacific Region Honorable Mention recognition, becoming just the third player in program history to earn AVCA All-Region honors, joining Janae Vander Ploeg (2015) and Kaylie Jorgenson (2018).
+Vander Ploeg (AVCA), Jorgenson (VolleyballMag.com) and Stoddard (AVCA) also garnered All-American recognition in their MVP seasons.
 Additionally, Murphy recruited three consecutive Big Sky Outstanding Freshmen (Abby Akin, 2016; Heaven Harris, 2017; Ryann Davis, 2018) as NAU became the first school ever to boast three consecutive top freshmen.

-Away from the court, Murphy has also risen the academic profile of the program with NAU earning the AVCA Team Academic Award four times in the last five years (2018, 2019, 2021, 2022).
-In 2022, the Lumberjacks also had the distinction of being named to the AVCA Honor Roll (top 20 percent of Division I team GPAs) with a 3.72 team GPA.
+Away from the court, Murphy has also risen the academic profile of the program with NAU earning the AVCA Team Academic Award for the 13th time in program history and the sixth in the last seven years.
+After initially earning the award in 1993, 2004 and four years straight from 2009-12, the Lumberjack volleyball program has received recognition every year since 2018 with the exception of 2020.
+The award dates back to the 1992-93 academic year.
 During the 2019-20 academic year, Murphy coached Abby Stomp to a decorated year which included Stomp being named NAU's Golden Eagle Top Female Scholar-Athlete, CoSIDA Academic All-America Third Team, Gold Axe Award recipient and Big Sky Scholar-Athlete of the Year.

 Murphy became NAU's all-time winningest coach on Oct.
 24, 2019, surpassing Kelley Sliva McKee with his 144th victory in dominating fashion.
 The Lumberjacks swept the eventual Big Sky Champion Northern Colorado in the Rolle Activity Center, putting the only blemish on the Bears' 17-1 Big Sky record in 2019.